Massey Hall is located at 178 Victoria St (at Shuter St on the southwest corner) in the Downtown Yonge neighbourhood of Toronto.

-The landmark music auditorium with its Moorish Revival interior originally had 3,500 seats consisting of orchestra seating, two balconies, stage and private boxes along with tiered onstage seating.
+The landmark music auditorium with its Moorish Revival interior originally had 3,500 seats consisting of orchestra seating, two balconies, stage and private boxes, and tiered onstage seating.
 The exterior was considered austere with its brick and stone façade.

-The opening night on June 14, 1894, was a performance of Handel’s Messiah with a 500-member chorus and a 70-member orchestra.
+On June 14, 1894, the opening night was a performance of Handel’s Messiah with a 500-member chorus and a 70-member orchestra.

 Massey Hall’s Renovations & Heritage Status

 Until the 1920s, it was the only hall in Canada specifically designed for music.
 In 1933 and after a major renovation, the seating was reduced to 2,675, a lounge was added, wooden stairs were replaced with steel and stone steps, Art Deco elements were added, and the ground floor entrance was enlarged.
 Also, the name was changed to Massey Hall.